 To offer some guidelines, Canstar Blue has produced our first ever customer satisfaction ratings for new caravans and motorhomes, based on the real-world experiences of those who have already bought and driven away in a caravan or motorhome from one of the major brands compared.
 You could easily spend tens of thousands of dollars on a new caravan or motorhome, so we want you to go armed with as much information as possible to help you make an informed purchase decision.
 So, what did we find?

 More than 600 Australian adults took part in our 2019 review of caravans & motorhomes, with the three major brands compared ranked in the following order for overall satisfaction:

 While Jayco dominated the ratings with multiple five-star results, it shared the top spot with Coromal for value for money.
 However, Coromal has to settle for four stars overall, with Avan behind on three stars.

-With respondents to our survey spending more than $35,000 on their new caravans or motorhomes, it’s clear that it’s a big decision to make.
+With respondents to our survey spending an average of more than $35,000 on their new caravans or motorhomes, it’s clear that it’s a big decision to make.
 In addition, just over half of respondents (51%) had to modify their car in order to tow their new wheels, meaning there could be additional expenses to consider as well.

 Here are some of the other key findings from our survey of caravan and motorhome owners.

 Caravans come in all shapes and sizes, and can be a confusing market to navigate, particularly if it’s your first time.
 Here is a brief overview of the different types of caravans and ‘recreational vehicles’ you can expect to find:

 Given the variety of caravan styles available, narrowing down the one that’s right for you can be a real struggle.
 While the type and size of caravan you buy will come down to your personal needs and budget, below is a list of the types our survey respondents identified as owning, so you can get an idea of which types are most common: